GalvanicGames/unity-game-loader/README.md

 ## IAssetLoader Interface

 Components that implement the IAssetLoader interface will be registered with the containing GameObject is registered with the Load Manager.
-The interface only has only member to implement.
+The interface only has only one member to implement.

 ```csharp
 IEnumerator LoadAssets()